Free skew monoidal categories: Background on the free skew monoidal category

 As described in Section~\ref{sect:operads} above, the operad \cs can equivalently be described as a club $\bs$.
 As an object of $\Cat/\bbn$, this consists of the free \cs-algebra on the category $1$, equipped with the unique strict morphism to $\bbn$ sending the generator to $1\in\bbn$.

 In \cite{skewcoherence}, a specific construction of the free \cs-algebra was given, under the name \Fsk.
 As explained in the introduction this construction was not fully explicit.
-The goal of the present section is to recall \cite{skewcoherence}'s construction, before giving a fully explicit description of \Fsk in Section~\ref{sect:revisited}.
+The goal of the present section is to recall the construction of \cite{skewcoherence}, before giving a fully explicit description of \Fsk in Section~\ref{sect:revisited}.